jonathandion/awesome-emails/README.md

 ## Tools

+- [Rollover](http://freshinbox.com/tools/rollover/) - Generates code for a Rollover Image that displays an alternative image when the email recipient hovers the cursor over the image.
 - [Bulletproof Email Buttons](http://buttons.cm/) - Design gorgeous buttons using progressively enhanced VML and CSS.
 - [Bulletproof Background Images](http://backgrounds.cm/) - Use rock-solid background images in your HTML email with some help from
 VML and CSS.